aldopando/BellabeatCaseStudy/README.md

 To aggregate the variable METs, we will have to sum all MET minutes a person expends during an hour.

 Important: All MET values exported from Fitabase are multiplied by 10.
-We will divide by 10 to get accurate MET values.
+Therefore, we will divide by 10 to get accurate MET values.

 Example: 10 = 1.0 METs; 38 = 3.8 METs